-Candidates retain the right to have external letters be solicited in a formal review if quality of research or creative activity is an issue in the review.
+Candidate retain’s the right to have external letters be solicited in a formal review if quality of research/ creative activity is an issue in the review.
 See Policy 6-303-III-D-9 above.

 This triggered review may occur in the same year as the review or in the subsequent year.